oktadev/okta-blog/_source/_posts/2019-05-07-nodejs-typescript-api.md

 * [Build a Simple REST API with Node and OAuth 2.0](https://developer.okta.com/blog/2018/08/21/build-secure-rest-api-with-node)

 If you have any questions about this post, please add a comment below.
 For more awesome content, follow [@oktadev](https://twitter.com/oktadev) on Twitter, or subscribe to [our YouTube channel](https://www.youtube.com/c/oktadev).

+<a name="changelog"></a>
+**Changelog:**

+* Jun 5, 2020: Updated to use the latest versions of all dependendenciess.
+You can see the example app changes in [okta-node-express-typescript-react-example#7](https://github.com/oktadeveloper/okta-node-express-typescript-react-example/pull/7); changes to this post can be viewed in [okta-blog#315](https://github.com/oktadeveloper/okta-blog/pull/315).